TGBotDevList/tgbotdevlist.github.io/_pages/sign-up.md

 1. The pull request must come from the same GitHub account that's used as author slug and linked in the social links
 2. Any social link or references must be directly associated to your GitHub account.
 That means that e.g. the homepage you linked states that your GitHub account belongs to the owner of that homepage.
 3. If you add a profile picture as file, it must be visible on one of your social accounts at the time of making the pull request.
 If you add a profile picture as link, the link must point to one of the social accounts linked by you.
 4. The `name` you choose must also be clearly visible on one of your social accounts.
-Please tell me, where to look for it.
+Please tell me where I can find it.

 # Add a post for yourself

-Make a copy of [`_posts/2021-06-18-john_does_gh_username.md`](https://github.com/TGBotDevList/tgbotdevlist.github.io/blob/main/_posts/2021-06-18-john_does_gh_username.md) in the `_posts` directory and name it properly:
+Make a copy of [`_posts/2021-06-18-john_does_gh_username.md`](https://github.com/TGBotDevList/tgbotdevlist.github.io/blob/main/_posts/2021-06-18-john_does_gh_username.md) in the `_posts` directory and change the filename properly:

-* The date should be (roughly) the date of your pull request (also relevant, if you update your information)
+* The date should be (roughly) the date of your pull request (relevant in case you update your information)
 * the rest of the filename must be your GitHub username

 Then fill it with info: